rsyslog/rsyslog/source/mmnormalize.rst

 -  **useRawMsg** [boolean]
     Specifies if the raw message should be used for normalization (on) or just the MSG part of the message (off).
 Default is "off".
+-  **path** [word], defaults to "$!"
+    Specifies the JSON path under which parsed elements should be placed.
+By default, all parsed properties are merged into root of message properties.
+You can place them under a subtree, instead.
+You can place them in local variables, also, by setting path="$.".

 **Legacy Configuration Directives**: